avfs/avfs/readme.md

 `UserAdd`| adds a new user
 `UserDel`| deletes an existing user

-All the file systems and some Identity managers (see OsFs) provide an additional interface `UserConnecter`
+All the file systems and some Identity managers (see OsFS) provide an additional interface `UserConnecter`

-UserConnecter methods <br>`avfs.Fs`|Comments
+UserConnecter methods <br>`avfs.FS`|Comments
 ------------------------------------|--------
 `CurrentUser`| returns the current user
 `User`| sets and returns the current user